Ages 7 – 9

 Our rooms and outside spaces are created to mimic holistic and inspiring outdoor environments and cozy home spaces, and children learn to discover and respect their environments, and care for them.
 Outdoor and indoor spaces are rich in visual images and objects to provide provocations for inquiry and research.
 Children are encouraged to question, probe and engage their innate curiosity.

 At Wholesome Generation, each child accepts personal responsibility for learning.
 Learning that sticks occurs through acts of concentrated effort, filled with imaginative flights, flexible thought, and critical summation.
-Creative, activist, and innovative responses are cultivated through the rich integration of the arts and core academic content at Wholesome Generation.
+Creative, activist, and innovative responses are cultivated through the rich integration of the arts and core academic content at WG.
 In response to learning, children create artifacts and produce musical, dramatic and movement representations.
 Children also curate displays and spaces, enhancing their aesthetic sensibilities, while developing independence and collaborative habits.
-The result may be a fine arts model in our Community School, a formal portrait of an American activist, a new systemic solution for recycling, or a kindergarten dance of Where the Wild Things Are.
+The result may be a fine arts model in our Community School, a formal portrait of an American activist, a new systemic solution for recycling, or a cultural dance of Where the Wild Things Are.
 The outcome is always a unique response to the understanding gathered.

-A Day in the Wolves Program
+A Day in the Foxes Program

-- The primary school years are about deep inquiry and rich project work.
+- The elementary school years are about deep inquiry and rich project work.
 There is a culture of trust, openness and closeness in the classroom; making room for creative thinking and creative expression; supporting a joyful relationship to school.

 - School begins with a daily morning meeting.
-Once a week, the day begins with Community Meeting, an opportunity for teachers and students to share songs, to hear from students, to participate together in a mindfulness practice.
+Once a week, the day begins with Community Meeting, an opportunity for teachers and students to share songs, to hear from all students, to participate together in a mindfulness practice.

 - The morning may contain writer’s workshop, math, visits to specialists, science, project work through a big study, individual and group reading time, class trips, reflective meetings.